TRUSTWORTHY database property

 In an Internet Service Provider (ISP) environment (for example, in a web-hosting service), each customer is permitted to manage their own database and is restricted from accessing system databases and other user databases.
 For example, the databases of two competing companies could be hosted by the same ISP and exist in the same instance of SQL Server.
 Dangerous code could be added to a user database when the database is attached to its original instance, and the code would be enabled on the ISP instance when the database is deployed.
 This situation makes controlling cross-database access crucial.

-If the same general entity owns and manages each database, it is still not a good practice to establish a trust relationship with a database unless an application-specific feature, such as a cross-database Service Broker communication, is required.
+If the same general entity owns and manages each database, it's still not a good practice to establish a trust relationship with a database unless an application-specific feature, such as a cross-database Service Broker communication, is required.
 A trust relationship between databases can be established by enabling cross-database ownership chaining or by marking a database as trusted by the instance using the

 TRUSTWORTHY property.
 The